twig-energy/stronk/README.md

 # Using Stronk in Your Project
 The project is CMake FetchContent ready and we are working on exposing it on vcpkg.
-After retreiving stronk, add the following to your CMakeLists.txt
+After retrieving stronk, add the following to your CMakeLists.txt

 ```cmake
 find_package(stronk CONFIG REQUIRED)